scs/substrate-api-client/README.md

 ## Version numbers

-We use a specififc versioning schema in order to enable us to release the same version multiple times for different polkadot releases
+Starting with release 1.16.0, we use a specific versioning schema in order to enable us to release the same version multiple times for different polkadot releases
 - Major version numbers represent the version of the substrate-api-client
 - Minor version numbers represent the polkadot release
   - Note that this implies that there can be breaking changes in minor releases.